elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

 Bottom-up:
 ![CS3230-3-16.PNG]({{site.baseurl}}/img/CS3230-3-16.PNG)

+We will always have the answer for the previous recusive calls due to the double for loops.

 > -  everytime we see that the characters are equal, we add them together
 > - Set the current LCS to the greater of the previous answer